Celebrating Eleven Years Online...!

 The propeller revolutions should be kept within the range of between 500 and 750 RPM.
 Therefore the gear reduction ratio will depend on the engine's rated RPM.
 Maximum propeller size is 25" diameter.
 In any case, a slower turning heavier engine will be a more dependable and more durable power source.

-An example of one ideal combination of power and drive train is the Lister Alpha 35 mated to a Sabb HVP-15 controllable pitch gear and propeller.
+An example of one ideal combination of power and drive train is the Lister Alpha of 35 to 50 hp mated to a Sabb controllable pitch gear and propeller.
 In fact, this very combination is supplied by Sabb directly and can be shipped anywhere in the world at a very reasonable cost.
+An alternate concept would be to make use of the recently released diesel-electric package from Beta Marine, available in various sizes (which uses a robust Kubota tractor engine as its base).

 Plans and Vessel Specification

-One of our smaller motor vessels, we have provided the complete Vessel Specification for Terrier online.
-The Spec is given just as it would be supplied to the owner and / or builder when Building Plans are purchased.
-Terrier's Vessel Spec is offered here as an example of a typical small craft Vessel Specification.
-Larger vessels will always involve a much more elaborate Vessel Spec, amounting to some 50 or more pages.
+Terrier is one of our smaller motor vessels.
+To illustrate an example of a typical small craft Vessel Specification, I have provided the complete Terrier Vessel Specification online.
+The Terrier Vessel Spec is shown here just as it would be supplied to the owner and / or builder when Building Plans are purchased.
+The Vessel Spec for Terrier is quite simple.
+Larger vessels involve a much more elaborate Vessel Spec, amounting to some 50 to 80 or more pages.
 As always, the Vessel Spec. is accompanied by a complete Equipment List.

 Together with the first few drawings of the Building Plans, these documents and drawings make up our usual Estimating Plans packet.
 If the Building Plans are of interest, the Terrier Vessel Specification provides information regarding which plans sheets are included in the Building Plans packet.